bigcommerce/dev-docs/docs/api-docs/customers/customer-login-api.md

 8. Copy the URL and paste it into the address bar of your browser.

 If the request was successful, you will be logged in as a customer and directed to `/account.php`.
 If it was unsuccessful, a login attempt error message will be displayed and you will be directed to `/login.php`.
+For common causes of login failure, see [Troubleshooting](#troubleshooting).

 ### Sample Code